ipfs-inactive/blog/content/post/120-js-ipfs-0.54.md

 When you run an IPFS node on your home network you are commonly behind a [NAT](https://en.wikipedia.org/wiki/Network_address_translation) firewall.
 These types of firewalls are commonly used on home networks to work around the [shortage of IPv4 addresses](https://en.wikipedia.org/wiki/IPv4_address_exhaustion) in the world.

-It's normally not possible for computers external to your network to make connections to your node when this sort of infrastructure is between you and the remote computer.
-It's essential for external computers to be able to connect to your computer when using IPFS, otherwise there is no way for remote nodes to fetch content stored on your node.
+Normally, it’s not possible for computers external to your network to make connections to your node when this sort of infrastructure is between you and the remote computer.
+It’s essential for external computers to be able to connect to your computer when using IPFS, otherwise there is no way for remote nodes to fetch content stored on your node.

 This problem is not unique to IPFS, it also extends to any P2P network and a lot of online games.
-Thankfully there is a solution - if your router supported [UPnP](https://en.wikipedia.org/wiki/Universal_Plug_and_Play) and you have it enabled, a process on your computer can communicate with the router and ask it to open an external port and forward all traffic sent to that port to your machine.
+Thankfully there is a solution: if your router supported [UPnP](https://en.wikipedia.org/wiki/Universal_Plug_and_Play) and you have it enabled, a process on your computer can communicate with the router and ask it to open an external port and forward all traffic sent to that port to your machine.
 Once the port has been opened, we are then free to inform our connected peers that they can open connections on this external port as and when required via the [libp2p identify protocol](https://github.com/libp2p/specs/tree/master/identify).

-js-IPFS@0.54.0 enables UPnP NAT hole punching by default, but it will only work if UPnP is enabled on your router - instructions for enabling this will vary by manufacturer so please see your router's documentation for more information of how to turn this on.
+js-IPFS@0.54.0 enables UPnP NAT hole punching by default, but it will only work if UPnP is enabled on your router; instructions for enabling this will vary by manufacturer so please see your router’s documentation for more information on how to enable.

 If everything works as expected, you should start to see externally addressable multiaddrs in the output of `jsipfs id` a short time after daemon startup without any extra configuration: